Explorer-USS-0-1/Explorer-USS.0.1/README.md

 <img src="https://github.com/user-attachments/assets/8842cbce-7701-402d-b01e-eaa041b66429" width=50% height=50%>
 </p>

-To use the camera, press the S2 button (position right/top of the controller) to switch that will put the joystick in CAMERA mode, and use the joystick to point in the wanted direction.
+To use the camera and thus entering CAMERA mode, press the S2 button (position right/top of the controller) and use the joystick to point in the desired direction.
 * UP: move the camera up.
 * DOWN: move the camera down.
 * RIGHT: move the camera right.